-Dr Anna Phillips talks about getting relevant experience to pursue a career as an academic researcher, and how her degree in the School of Psychology benefited her.
+Dr Anna Whittaker (was Phillips) talks about getting relevant experience to pursue a career as an academic researcher, and how her degree in the School of Psychology benefited her.

 I am Dr Anna Phillips and I am a reader in behavioural medicine, working in the University of Birmingham; in the school of sport and exercise sciences.